 Of course, there will be those which are genuine opportunities to start a business – an internet marketing company, or an opportunity to distribute some luxury perfumes or the like.
 It is challenging to distinguish between the offers which are worth your time and could be a real opportunity and those which are absolute down-right scams.
 Keep in mind, the scam artists are sophisticated in the way they present themselves, they are not called con-artists for no reason!

 From The Desperate to the Dreamers

-Being desperate to earn an income really places people in a vulnerable place.
+Being desperate to earn an income really places people in a vulnerable position.
 These scammers have no qualms about taking advantage of those who are desperate for help.
 They will seize any opportunity to make money.
 Keep in mind, they have no conscience and that fact that someone recently lost their job and is down to the last of their money, makes not an iota of difference to the scammers.